 School Highlights

-- Small teams of students and teachers offer a personalized learning experience.
+• Small teams of students and teachers offering a personalized learning experience

-- Advisory opportunities prepare students for entry into the workforce or post-secondary education.
+• Advisory opportunities preparing students for entry into the workforce or postsecondary education

 Quick Facts